Multi-Persona Thinking for Bias Mitigation in Large Language Models

 \section{Abstract}

-Large Language Models (LLMs) exhibit significant social biases that can perpetuate harmful stereotypes and unfair outcomes.
-In this paper, we propose \textbf{Multi-Persona Thinking (MPT)}, a novel inference-time framework that leverages dialectical reasoning from multiple perspectives to reduce bias.
-MPT guides models to adopt contrasting social identities (e.g., male and female) along with a neutral viewpoint, and then engages these personas iteratively to expose and correct biases.
-Through a dialectical reasoning process, the framework transforms the potential weakness of persona assignment into a strength for bias mitigation.
-We evaluate MPT on two widely used bias benchmarks across both open-source and closed-source models of varying scales.
-Our results demonstrate substantial improvements over existing prompting-based strategies: MPT achieves the lowest bias while maintaining core reasoning ability. \footnote{Our code is available at \url{https://github.com/MANGA-UOFA/multi-persona-thinking}}
+Large Language Models (LLMs) exhibit social biases, which can lead to harmful stereotypes and unfair outcomes.
+We propose \textbf{Multi-Persona Thinking (MPT)}, a simple inference-time framework that reduces social bias by encouraging reasoning from multiple perspectives.
+MPT guides the model to consider contrasting social identities, such as male and female, together with a neutral viewpoint.
+These viewpoints then interact through an iterative reasoning process to identify and correct biased judgments.
+This design transforms the potential weakness of persona assignment into a mechanism to mitigate bias.
+We evaluate MPT on two widely used bias benchmarks with both open-source and closed-source models.
+Our results show that MPT achieves a lower bias than the existing prompting-based methods while maintaining the core reasoning ability. \footnote{Our code is available at \url{https://github.com/MANGA-UOFA/multi-persona-thinking}}

 { \textbf{Warning:} This paper may contain stereotypical content.}